Questions

 In past therapies I felt we just talked, what do you do?

-Additionally, I encourage my clients to listen to their own intuition and practice self-healing techniques throughout the week.
+Additionally, I encourage my clients to listen to their intuition and practice meditation techniques throughout the week.
 However, I understand that some clients prefer a more reflective and empathic approach without teaching or practice sessions, and I respect that.
-Lastly, I also work with clients who are interested in exploring deeper core work related to existential, spiritual, and philosophical concepts that can contribute to their personal growth and self-awareness.
+Lastly, I also work with clients interested in exploring deeper core work related to existential, spiritual, and philosophical concepts that can contribute to their personal growth and self-awareness.

 I provide individual counseling services aimed at addressing a range of concerns, including but not limited to, reducing stress and anxiety, postpartum, attachment parenting, managing feelings of being overwhelmed, reducing critical thoughts, improving self-esteem, addressing body image concerns, and managing emotions that contribute to disordered eating patterns.
 In addition, I also offer mindfulness coaching via health coaching for individuals seeking support with mild to moderate issues related to their eating cycle and overall wellness.